What is a Digital Audio Workstation?

 Audio Editing and Post-Production

-Seek a DAW that provides sophisticated and advanced audio editing capabilities like Cubase, including multitrack recording, MIDI sequencing, chord progression generator, pitch correction and vocal processing, and the ability to host plug-ins.
+Seek a DAW that provides sophisticated and advanced audio editing capabilities like Cubase, which is favored by recording engineers for its multitrack recording, MIDI sequencing, a chord progression generator, pitch correction, vocal processing, and the ability to host plug-ins.

 Opt for a DAW that comes equipped with built-in audio effects like reverb, delay, and compression.
 Ensure the DAW offers support for both audio clips and MIDI editing.